XIMDEX/xdam-front/README.md

 # Installation of XDAM Frontend

+Use the .env.example file to prepare a .env file in one of the deploy_config directories Run 'npm install && npm run build:mhe:pro'
+For additional details, check the README.md file located in the deploy_config directory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts